owodolab/py-graspi/src/docs/source/pyGraspiExamples.rst

 .. code-block:: python

     import py_graspi as ig
-    import graph as ig
-    import descriptors as d

 Step 2: For a given morphology (in Graspi input format), generate graph and calculate descriptors